keesschollaart81/case.schollaart.net/_drafts/2019-10-27-device-offline-detection-with-durable-entities.md

 ### Status Changes & Dashboard

-The DeviceEntity is responsible to publish status changes, there a dozen way one can do that, for this demo I chose Azure SignalR Service.
+The DeviceEntity is responsible to publish status changes, there a dozen ways one can do that, for this demo I chose Azure SignalR Service.
 It's really easy to publish messages to SignalR using the output bindings.
 I also expose the negotiate endpoint that SignalR clients neeed in my Azure Functions app.
 This way, my entire app can run self contained within serverless infrastructure.

 ~~~cs
 private async Task ReportState(string state)